3v3 Soccer Tournament Rules

 *Cleats are allowed.
 Shin guards are mandatory

-Games: 26 minutes, two 12 minute halves, 2 minutes halftime, OR the first team to reaches 10 goal differential, whichever comes first.
+Games: 26 minutes, two 12 minute halves, 2 minutes halftime, OR the first team to reach 10 goal differential, whichever comes first.
 Games tied after regulation play shall end in a tie, except in the playoffs.
 There are no timeouts. — A team, at the discretion of the referee, will forfeit at game time if they are not present.

 A goal may only be scored from a touch (offensive or defensive) within a team’s offensive half of the field (Ball must be completely on the offensive half of the field: Can not be touching the midline).
 If a player in their defensive end kicks the ball across midline and the ball hits another player (offensive or defensive) and the ball goes in the goal, a goal will be awarded.

 The goal box is directly in front of the goal.
 There is no ball contact allowed within the goal box, however, any player may pass through the goal box.
 If the ball comes to rest in the goal box, a goal kick is awarded regardless of who touched the ball last.
 Any part of the ball or player’s body on the line is considered in the goal box and is an extension of such.
 Once the ball has broken the plane of the goal box, if the ball is touched by the defensive team, a goal will be awarded.
 If the offensive player touches after the ball has broken the plane, a goal kick will be awarded.
 The plane of the goal box extends upward.